 Advertising and promotion of medical devices, in addition to being regulated by the FDA, are also regulated by the Federal Trade Commission ("FTC") and by other federal and state regulatory and enforcement authorities, including the Department of Justice ("DOJ"), the Office of Inspector General of the Department of Health and Human Services, and various state attorneys general.
 Although physicians are permitted to exercise medical judgment to use medical devices for indications other than those cleared or approved by the FDA, we may not promote our products for such "off-label" uses and can only market our products for cleared or approved uses.
 Promotional activities for FDA-regulated products of other companies have also been the subject of enforcement actions brought under healthcare reimbursement laws and consumer protection statutes.
 In addition, under the federal Lanham Act and similar state laws, competitors and others can initiate litigation relating to advertising claims.
-If the FDA determines that our promotional materials or training constitute promotion of an uncleared or unapproved use, it could request that we modify our training or promotional materials or subject us to regulatory or enforcement actions, including the issuance of an untitled letter, a notice of violation, a warning letter, injunction, seizure, civil fine or criminal penalties.
+If the FDA determines that our promotional materials or training constitute promotion of an uncleared or unapproved use, it could request that we modify our training or promotional materials.
 FTC enforcement actions often result in consent decrees that constrain future actions.
 DOJ prosecutions can result in significant criminal and civil penalties, including exclusion from the Medicare and Medicaid programs.
 If an enforcement action is brought by the FDA or FTC, our reputation could be damaged and sales of our products could be impaired.